adigitalmonk/depo/README.md

 ## Installation

-Currently, only Depo is intended to be used with Deno.
+Currently, Depo is intended to be used with Deno.

 ```javascript
 import depo from "https://github.com/adigitalmonk/depo/raw/v1.0.0/mod.ts";